 Phases B and C (Intervention Phases)

 The rest of the four visits will be the intervention phases and will include thirty-two trials of hand washing with eight trials for each visit.
 The child will be asked to wash his/her hands alone in the washroom.
-For each task of the hand-washing, the “task self-initiation wait time”if the child does not start a task in 10 seconds, either the NAO robot or the virtual avatar will start interacting with the child and will provide appropriate prompt that is needed to complete the task.“response to prompt wait time”, after the “response to prompt wait time” after the “response to prompt wait time”go into the washroom and will be delivered within the “task execution timeout” within “response to prompt wait time”does not within “task execution timeout”go into the washroom and to The same prompt will be provided again if the child fails to respond to the first one in 10 seconds.
-If the child fails to respond to the second prompt in 10 seconds, the parent will be called into the washroom to help the child through that task.
-Also, if the child starts the task but does not complete the task in one minute after starting, the parent will also be called in for assistance.
-After assistance, the parent will then instruct and encourage the child to continue to finish the rest of the hand-washing tasks on his/her own.
-The child will be rewarded by either the robot or the virtual avatar if he/she completes a task without parent’ assistance.
+During each trial, the student researcher will wait for the child to start each task.
+If the child has trouble to initiate a task within the “task self-initiation wait time”, an appropriate prompt will be delivered from the prompting agent (NAO or the virtual avatar) in order to help the child complete the task.
+If the child does not respond to the prompt within the “response to prompt wait time”, an attention grabber will be delivered to capture the child’s attention from the prompting agent.
+The attention grabber will be repeated to the child if he/she fails to respond to it after the “response to prompt wait time”.
+If the child does not respond to the second attention grabber after the “response to prompt wait time”, the parent will be asked to go into the washroom and instruct the child to pay attention to the prompting agent and to follow the instructions given from it.
+The same prompt will be delivered the second time for the completion of that particular task.
+A verbal reward will be delivered to the child once he/she completes the task within the “task execution timeout”.
+However, if the child does not respond to the second prompt within “response to prompt wait time”, or does not complete the task within “task execution timeout”, the parent will be asked to go into the washroom and help the child to complete the task.
+After completing the task together, the parent will then instruct and encourage the child to continue the rest of the hand-washing tasks on his/her own.

-There are three steps that the NAO robot and the virtual avatar will follow when interacting with the child (please see Table 1 for the specifics of each prompt used):
+There are three prompt categories that the NAO robot and the virtual avatar will deliver when interacting with the child (please see Table 1 for the specifics of each prompt used):

-withthe “task execution timeout” First, to catch the child’s attention to the robot or the avatar: A verbal prompt will be delivered, such as “Hi, [child’s name]!”
+Task Prompt (to prompt the child through a hand-washing task): A verbal prompt will be delivered, such as “Please [task name]” (e.g. “Please turn on the water.”).
 Synchronous to the verbal, a visual prompt will also be delivered.
-This is an attention grabbing gesture of waving and looking at the child.
-If the child does not respond to the prompt in 10 seconds, the same prompt will be given again.
-There will be a maximum of two attention grabbers given to the child in order to get his/her attention to look at the robot/avatar.
-The parent will be asked to help the child look at the robot/avatar if he/she does not respond to the second attention grabber.
+This is a two-part gesture prompt of: first, demonstrating the motion of interaction while looking at the child; second, pointing to the sink object (e.g. the tap) while looking at the object.
+A maximum of two prompts will be given to the child.
+If the child does not respond to the second prompt or starts the task but does not complete the task within the “task execution timeout” after starting, the parent will be asked to help the child complete the task.

-Second, to prompt the child through a hand-washing task: A verbal prompt will be delivered, such as “Please [task name]” (e.g. “Please turn on the water.”).
+Attention Grabber (to catch the child’s attention to the NAO robot or the avatar): A verbal prompt will be delivered, such as “Hi, [child’s name]!”
 Synchronous to the verbal, a visual prompt will also be delivered.
-This is a two-part gesture prompt of: first, demonstrating motion of interaction while looking at the child; second, pointing to the sink object, such as the tap, while looking at the object.
-Again a maximum of two prompts will be given to the child.
-If the child does not respond to the second prompt or starts but does not complete the task in one minute after starting, the parent will be asked to come in and help the child complete the task.
+This is an attention grabbing gesture of waving and looking at the child.
+A maximum of two attention grabbers will be given to the child in order to get his/her attention to look at the robot/avatar.
+The parent will be asked to instruct the child to look at the robot/avatar if he/she does not respond to the second attention grabber.